jeffwhite530/Slurm-in-Kubernetes/docs/deploying.md

 1. Update `helm/slurm-cluster/values.yaml` to set the image name, including registry and tag.

-    It should be set in the default section:
+    It should be set in the defaults section:

     ```yaml
     defaults: